Bridgeconn/vachan-api/README.md

 #### To deploy on server

 This would connect the app to the centrally hosted Kratos user DB.
+(To start that DB, use the [this](./Kratos_congif/database.yml) docker-compose file.)

 Need to set VACHAN_AUTH_DATABASE, VACHAN_SUPPORT_EMAIL_CREDS and VACHAN_SUPPORT_EMAIL as environment variable along with other required values.

-`docker-compose -f server-deploy.yml up --build --force-recreate`
+`docker-compose -f production-deploy.yml up --build --force-recreate`

 To start with a fresh DB, stop and remove containers and remove volume `vachan-db-vol`.
 To clear all old logs, similarly remove the volume `logs-vol`.